OGGM/oggm/docs/mass-balance.rst

 OGGM can also use climate model output to drive the mass-balance model.
-In this case we still rely on gridded observations (e.g. CRU) for the reference climatology and apply the GCM anomalies computed from a preselected reference period (currently: 1961-1990).
-This method is often called the `delta method <http://www.ciesin.org/documents/Downscaling_CLEARED_000.pdf>`_.
+In this case we still rely on gridded observations (e.g. CRU) for the reference climatology and apply the GCM anomalies computed from a preselected reference period.
+This method is often called the

-Currently we can process data from the
-`CESM Last Millenium Ensemble <http://www.cesm.ucar.edu/projects/community-projects/LME/>`_ project (see :py:func:`tasks.process_cesm_data`) only, but adding other models will be available `soon <https://github.com/OGGM/oggm/issues/469>`_.
+`delta method <http://www.ciesin.org/documents/Downscaling_CLEARED_000.pdf>`_.

 Elevation dependency